whats an estate sale whats an estate sale

 How are items priced at estate sales?

-Items at estate sales are priced by professional organizers, who consider factors such as age, condition, and market demand.
+Professional organizers price items at estate sales, considering factors such as age, condition, and market demand.
 This ensures fair and attractive pricing for buyers while achieving sales goals for sellers.
 High-value items may receive specialized evaluation to provide accuracy and confidence to both sellers and buyers.

 Can anyone attend an estate sale?